-The bathymetric survey covered the entire POA and typically extended at least 1 km beyond its boundary (except where proximity of the coast on the northwestern side was closer than 1 km and the southeastern corner where bathymetry was too shallow for the survey vessel).
+The bathymetric survey covered the entire proposed operational area and typically extended at least 1 km beyond its boundary (except where proximity of the coast on the north-western side was closer than 1 km and the south-eastern corner where bathymetry was too shallow for the survey vessel).
 The total area surveyed was 155.3 km2 and is shown in Figure 9.
 The survey was undertaken using a Norbit Multibeam echosounder with a frequency of 400 kHz and an average opening angle of 130°.
 The average horizontal and vertical errors were calculated as 0.69 and 0.11 m, respectively, which are within the requirements for the International Hydrographic Organisation (IHO) Special Order.